wokwi/wokwi-docs/docs/guides/serial-monitor.md

 | never    | Never display the Serial Monitor                                  |
 | plotter  | Display the Serial Plotter when simulation starts                 |
 | terminal | Display a terminal (using [XTerm.js](https://xtermjs.org/))       |

+Note: the "terminal" mode supports text and background colors.
+You can check out [the Arduino ANSI colors example](https://wokwi.com/arduino/projects/308893120796295745) to see it in action.

 ### Newline